Skip to main content

 """Get a specific topic from Zenzap with HMAC signature."""

-# For GET requests, sign the URI path (including query string if any)
+# For GET requests, sign the URI path (including query string)

 uri_path = f"/v2/topics/{topic_id}"